 - Has a good dashboard.

 - Accompanying API

 - Not the best-designed page.

 - Not easy to customize.

 - No notifications.

-This is one of the most stable and feature-rich, because like cachet, it’s been there for a long time.
-Plus, it’s the only one in the list that supports email notifications.
+This is one of the most stable and feature-rich because, like cachet, it’s been there for a long time.
+Plus, it’s the only one on the list that supports email notifications.

 - Good and clean dashboard.